hpcc-hcmut/status/incident_report.md

 #### 14 Mar, 2022

 One of our LAN router at H6 is working not properly since the yesterday Power Outage.
 All public services are unaccessible.
 We are investigating this issue.

+---
+#### 21 May, 2022

+We detected a Power Outage Notice today at H6 campus, possibility caused by a thunderstorm.